The Grammar of Transformers: A Systematic Review of Interpretability Research on Syntactic Knowledge in Language Models: A Quantitative Overview of the Field

-\paragraph{General overview.} Fig.~\ref{fig:overview} (left), with the distribution of papers per year, shows that interest in the topic of our review took off around the time BERT was published \cite{Devlin:etal:2019}, peaking in 2022 and decreasing afterwards (although note that coverage of 2025 in the database finished in July, so 2025 probably \textit{increased} with respect to 2024).
-As could be expected, initially most work was on bidirectional TLMs (such as BERT itself), but in later years, causal models have dominated.
+Fig.~\ref{fig:overview} (left), which shows the distribution of papers by year, indicates that interest in the topic of our review quickly took off after the appearance of BERT \cite{Devlin:etal:2019}, peaking in 2022 and decreasing afterwards (though note that the 2025 data only covers up to July, so the final count will likely exceed that of 2024).
+As expected, initially most work focused on bidirectional TLMs, but in later years, causal models have dominated.
 Also note that most studies focus on one model type (either bidirectional, 59\%, or causal, 28\%), with very few comparing the two (13\%).
-Similarly, studies predominantly evaluate monolingual models (66\%, the vast majority English), rather than multilingual (20\%) or both kinds (14\%; see Fig.~\ref{fig:general_heatmap} in App.~\ref{app:general}).

-Fig.~\ref{fig:overview} (right) shows that, consistent with previous findings \cite{waldis_holmes_2024, lopezotal:etal:2025}, most of the results in our database concern a single model: BERT, with 30\% of the results (BERT plus variants account for 58\% of the datapoints, and the four overall most studied models for 62\%).
-The over-focus on BERT is likely due to historical causes, including BERT’s early availability, strong baseline performance, and suitability for a wide range of research questions.
+Beyond the information shown in Fig.~\ref{fig:overview} (left), we found that studies predominantly evaluate monolingual models (66\%, the vast majority English), rather than multilingual (20\%) or both kinds (14\%).
+Also, consistent with previous observations \cite{waldis_holmes_2024, lopezotal:etal:2025}, most of the results in our database concern a single model: BERT, with 30\% of the results.
+BERT plus variants account for 58\% of the datapoints, and the four overall most studied models for 62\%.
+The over-focus on BERT is likely due to BERT’s early availability, strong baseline performance, and suitability for a wide range of research questions.
 As the field matures, research is increasingly moving toward a broader and more principled selection of architectures.